 Presenting tested, proven tactics is the philosophy behind San Diego’s Traffic & Conversion Summit.
 It’s one of the biggest events in the US and one of the best sources for digital marketing worldwide.
 As a platform for sharing real-life marketing experiences, the summit is all about action and results, as opposed to concepts and theories.

-If you want to jumpstart your digital marketing goals and get some sun, Digital Summit Miami is the place to do it.
+If you want to jumpstart your digital marketing goals and get some sun, Digital Summit Fort Lauderdale is the place to do it.
 You’ll get the chance to meet with industry leaders from top brands and network with fellow attendees.

 Date: November 15-16